Münchner Stadtbibliothek im Motorama

 29. August 2025

 Great place for the kids there is security now for the homeless people.
-Great selection of books and nice workspace above.
-One complaint though I saw 2 rats in the corners going in the walls in the kids area.
+Great selection of books and nice workspace above. one complaint though I saw 2 rats in the corners going in the walls in the kids area.
 If that was taken care of it would be perfect.